seanmurphy355/Assembly-Language-Projects/README.md

 ## objectives
 * Designing, implementing, and calling low-level I/O procedures
-* Implementing and using a macro
+* Implementing and using a macros

 ### Example Output

 ### Contributor